simoncrowe/python-query-filter/README.md

     )
 ```

-One reason for this is that the item `"AssociatePublicIpAddress"` is always
+One reason for this is that the item `"AssociatePublicIpAddress"` is sometimes
-present.
+missing.
 The predicate returned by `is_true` above will silently return `False`
 on missing keys, whereas with the generator expression we need to call `get`
 to avoid a `KeyError`.
 We're not even considering the case of an empty
 list for `"NetworkInterfaces"` here.